Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Results

 \subsection{Simulation Studies}

 To investigate the extent to which the standard approach for ARMA parameter estimation results in improperly maximized likelihoods, we conduct a series of simulation studies.
 It is challenging to obtain precise estimates of how frequently current standards lead to sub-optimal parameter estimates due to the varied applications of ARMA models in practice, the diversity in data sizes ($n$) and model orders $(p, q)$, and the differing degrees to which an ARMA model adequately describes the data-generating process.
-Therefore, we restrict our simulation studies to idealized scenarios where the data-generating process is Gaussian-ARMA, recognizing that likelihood maximization is easiest for this model class, thereby resulting in conservative estimates.
+Therefore, we restrict our simulation studies to idealized scenarios where the data-generating process is Gaussian-ARMA, recognizing that likelihood maximization is easiest for this model class, thereby resulting in conservative estimates of how frequently our algorithm improves model likelihood.

-In the first simulation study, we simulate time series data of lengths $n \in \{50, 100, 500, 1000\}$ from Gaussian-ARMA models with known orders $(p, q) \in \{1, 2, 3\}^2$, generating 36,000 unique models and datasets.
-We avoid any models that contain parameter redundancies by requiring the data generating model to have a minimum distance of $0.1$ between all roots of $\Phi(x)$ and $\Theta(x)$.
+In the first simulation study, we simulate time series data of lengths $n \in \{50, 100, 500, 1000\}$ from Gaussian-ARMA models with known orders $(p, q) \in \{1, 2, 3\}^2$. \threeone We avoid any models that contain parameter redundancies by requiring the data generating model to have a minimum distance of $0.1$ between all roots of $\Phi(x)$ and $\Theta(x)$.
 We further restrict model coefficients so that they do not lie near boundary conditions.
 Models of the same order of the generating data are fit to the data, simplifying the the problem further by avoiding the order selection step that is necessary in most data analyses.
 In doing so, we attempt to answer the question of how often sub-optimal estimates may arise using existing software in the case where the parameter estimation procedure should be as easy as possible for the given combinations of $(n, p, q)$.